phyleria/wth-write-a-thon/editions/01-chimoney/README.md

 ## Submission steps

 ### Step 4: Upload your work on GitHub
-- Fork this repository
+1. Fork this repository
-- Create a new branch:
+1. Create a new branch:
   Format: `[endpoint]-[your-slackhandle]`
   Example: `wallet-funmiwrites`
-- Add your folder and three Markdown files inside `submissions/`
+1. Add your folder and three Markdown files inside `submissions/`
-- Open a Pull Request to the `main` branch
+1. Open a Pull Request to the `main` branch
-- Fill out the Pull Request template and tag your reviewer
+1. Fill out the Pull Request template and tag the following reviewers: @Phyleria

 ### Step 5: Submit the final form
 - Submit all three deliverables via this [submission form](#).